jeffThompson/ChanceAndRandomness-OLD/Week04-Pseudorandomness.md

 - Who: what artists, designers, musicians, and other creative work inspires this project and your work generally; include not just names but a short explanation (2–3 examples, though more is ok!)

 Please print your proposals and bring them to class next week.
 You should also start the project: ideation, prototyping, sketching, mockups, research, and/or materials-gathering.
 We'll discuss your project ideas next class, followed by further explorations of randomness in code.

+## READING
+Please also read the excerpt from James Gleick's amazing book *The Information*, located in this week's `Readings` folder.
+It discusses how researchers in the 20th-century began to think about randomness and order, which will lead us into one more reading next time about entropy.